tars/tars/docs/en/options.md

 Default: `true`

 Creating the archive of the build.
 The archive is created in the folder with the build.
+If package.json given the project name, the archive will be called by that name, otherwise it will 'build' by default.
+There will also be added to date creation build (accurate to second).

 ### ulimit